gyGil/gyGil.github.io/_posts/2017-10-02-Dog-Breed-Classifier.md

 ## Introduction
 This project is for identifying canine breed given an image of a dog.
 If supplied an image of a human, the program will identify the resembling dog breed.
-I implemented CNNs using transfer learning with VGG-19 to classify dog breed.
+I implemented CNN using not transfer learning and CNNs using transfer learning with VGG-16, VGG-19 to classify dog breed.
+At the end of this post, I will compare 3 models for performance.

 ## Process
 * Step 0: Import Datasets
 * Step 1: Detect Humans
 * Step 2: Detect Dogs with ResNet-50
-* Step 3: Create a CNN to Classify Dog Breeds
+* Step 3: Create a CNN to Classify Dog Breeds (from Scratch)
 * Step 4: Create a CNN to Classify Dog Breeds with VGG-16 (using Transfer Learning)
 * Step 5: Create a CNN to Classify Dog Breeds with VGG-19 (using Transfer Learning)
 * Step 6: Compare above 3 models